 Bidding and registration for First Class Mandatory course sections works the same as with any other section.
-Students are responsible for knowing whether a course on which they bid is subject to the First Class Mandatory attendance policy (noted in the course description in Course Planning).
+Students are responsible for knowing whether a course on which they bid is subject to the First Class Mandatory attendance policy (noted in the course description in the course catalog in the BidReg system.
 On the first day of class, the professor will take attendance.
 After the first class session, the professor will instruct the Registrar to drop students who did not attend the mandatory first class and to add, in the order in which they appear on the waitlist, students who did attend the mandatory first class.